MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-orders.md

 You can schedule the task to be performed automatically.
 Learn more at [Schedule recurring tasks](background.md#to-schedule-recurring-tasks).

-### <a name="under-the-hood"></a>Under the hood
+### Under the hood

 The Shopify Connector imports orders in two steps:

 1. It imports order headers to the **Shopify Orders to Import** table when they match certain conditions:

    * They aren't archived.
 This means you can include or exclude orders from sync by archiving or unarchiving them in the Shopify Admin.
    * They were created or modified after the last sync.
-This means that you can force reimport of specific order if you modify it, for example by adding the **Notes** or **Tag**.
+This means you can force reimport of a specific order if you modify it—for example, by adding **Notes** or **Tag**.

 2. It imports Shopify orders and supplementary information.

    * The Shopify Connector processes all records in the **Shopify Orders to Import** table that match the filter criteria you defined on the **Sync Orders from Shopify** request page.
-For example, tags, channel, or the fulfilment status.
-If you haven't specified any filters it processes all records.
+For example, tags, channel, or the fulfillment status.
+If you haven't specified any filters, it processes all records.
-* When importing Shopify order, the Shopify Connector requests additional information from Shopify:
+   * When importing a Shopify order, the Shopify Connector requests additional information from Shopify:

      * Order header
      * Order lines
      * Shipping and fulfillment information
      * Transactions
      * Returns and refunds, if configured

 The **Shopify Order to Import** page is useful for troubleshooting order import issues.
 You can assess the orders that are available and take the next steps: